What People Really Think About Women With Tattoos

 The public perception of tattoos has evolved over the years.
 No longer are they exclusively viewed as symbols of nonconformity, rebelliousness, or gang activity.
 Someone with a visible tattoo 30 years ago was perceived very differently than he or she would be today.
 Today, you might not think twice about the inked barista taking your coffee order, or the retail store clerk with a rose tattoo on her wrist helping you put together an outfit for a job interview.

-Obviously, when viewing body art, there is a major difference in first impression on your assessment of a small butterfly on the ankle versus a skull-and-crossbones on the forehead.
+Obviously, when viewing body art, there is a major difference between your assessment of a small butterfly on the ankle versus a skull-and-crossbones on the forehead.
 Yet assuming one has inked memorialization in moderation, tattoos today are often conversation starters.
 You might inquire about the meaning behind an artistic scene or a scriptural passage someone is displaying to the world.

 Yet when it comes to gauging romantic receptivity, the intentions of women showcasing visible tattoos are subject to serious misinterpretation.